 The height of their trees is about 100–130 ft (30–40 m).
-The sapwood is light yellow and the heartwood is red-white in color.
-Heartwood turns red-brown after steam treatment.
+The sapwood is light yellow, and the heartwood is red-white.
+The color of heartwood turns red-brown after steam treatment.

 |Tree Size:||100–130 ft (30–40 m) tall.|

 |Grain:||Straight with uniform texture|

 |Workability:||Overall good workability|